RTR logo

 198

-This error will occur if there is insufficient room on the disk for the data/program being written to it.
+This error will occur if there is insufficient room on the storage device for the data/program being written.

 Division by zero